mbrawlings/OmadaQuotes/README.md

 * Loop slideshow

 Each slide will have it's own author, quote, and a picture that I added.
-Each slide will also present itself for a specific amount of time in order to read the quote with enough time.
+Each slide will also present itself for a specific amount of time in order to read the entire quote.